 \subsection{Equations for the generalized two-gene model.}

-The model proposed in \cite{andrecut_main} assumes many simplifications, including the assumption that the genes are identical both in terms of rate of the gene expression reaction, and the degradation of protein monomers as well.
-In \cite{sharma2019,ubramani2023}, the Andrecut-Kauffman model was considered with different rates of degradation \( \beta \) for each gene.
-In our research, however, we will deal with different reaction rates $\alpha$ for each gene instead.
+The model proposed in \cite{andrecut_main} assumes many simplifications, including the assumption that the genes are identical in terms of the rate of gene expression reaction, and the degradation of protein monomers as well.
+In \cite{sharma2019,subramani2023}, the Andrecut-Kauffman model was considered with different rates of degradation \( \beta \) for each gene.
+However, in our research, we will instead deal with different reaction rates $\alpha$ for each gene.
 In other words, we use $\alpha_1$ and $\alpha_2$ in the two equations instead of having the common rate $\alpha$.
 We thus consider the following model:

-Moreover, the definition of the parameter $\alpha=\Delta t\cdot k$ in no way limits its value to the range $[0,100]$ considered previously; therefore, in what follows, we consider larger ranges of the parameters $\alpha_1$ and $\alpha_2$ in order to examine the dynamics of the system more broadly.
+Moreover, the definition of the parameter $\alpha=\Delta t\cdot k$ in no way limits its value to the range $[0,100]$ considered previously; therefore, in what follows, we consider larger ranges of the parameters $\alpha_1$ and $\alpha_2$ in order to examine the dynamics of the model more broadly.

-In the original analysis, Andrecut and Kauffman \cite{andrecut_main} indicate that for $n=1$ and $n=2$ the system exhibits no chaotic behavior and only produces stable points or cycles.
+In the original analysis, Andrecut and Kauffman \cite{andrecut_main} indicate that for $n=1$ and $n=2$ the model exhibits no chaotic behavior and only produces stable points or cycles.
 We have conducted low resolution simulations to validate these findings using methods described in Section~\ref{sec:LyapComp}.
-Indeed, computed Lyapunov exponents were negative in the considered parameter ranges.
-Therefore, we decided to restrict our attention to $n=3$ and $n=4$ in our research.
+Indeed, the computed Lyapunov exponents were negative in the range of parameters considered.
+Therefore, we decided to limit our attention to $n=3$ and $n=4$ in our research.